Hariharaaa/DisasterReliefRail/README.md

-# 🚄 Disaster Relief Rail — Level 3 Production Aid dApp
+# 🚄 Disaster Relief Rail

 Disaster Relief Rail is a direct, transparent aid disbursement dApp built on the **Stellar Soroban testnet**.
 It enables relief organizations to pool donor contributions in a transparent smart contract and disburse aid directly to verified recipient wallets, providing public cryptographic auditability.